EnergyGuardProject/mlflow-oidc/readme.md

 ### Admin checks

-A request counts as coming from an admin when one of the following is true.
+A request is considered as coming from an admin from the proxy when one of the following is true.

 1. It sends Basic auth credentials that match `MLFLOW_TRACKING_USERNAME` and `MLFLOW_TRACKING_PASSWORD` (the service account).
 2. The `username` in its MLflow session cookie matches `MLFLOW_TRACKING_USERNAME`.